 HERDC reporting is compiled annually covering both research income and research publications.

 The Excellence in Research for Australia (ERA) initiative aims to identify and promote excellence across research activity within Australian higher education institutions.
 It was run in 2010 and in 2012.
-The Government will undertake the third round of ERA in 2015.
+The Government is undertaking the third round of ERA in 2015.
 The Australian Research Council (ARC) publishes outcomes of the evaluations.

 ERA is a key measure of performance in the 2014-2016 mission based compacts and informs the allocation of funding through the Sustainable Research Excellence in Universities (SRE).